robbievanleeuwen/section-properties/docs/source/rst/post.rst

 A plot of the centroids (elastic, plastic and shear centre) can be produced with the finite element mesh in the background:

-..  automethod:: sectionproperties.analysis.cross_section.CrossSection.plot_centroids
+..  automethod:: sectionproperties.analysis.cross_section.Section.plot_centroids
     :noindex:

-Plotting Cross-Section Stresses
+Plotting Section Stresses
 -------------------------------

 There are a number of methods that can be called from a :class:`~sectionproperties.analysis.cross_section.StressResult`